 Following are 4 different scenarios for the water flow through a waterjet cutting system.

-Option 4 - Heat exchanger, chiller and water filtration.
+Heat exchanger, chiller and WRS-3000 water recycling unit.
 No water to drain.
 Only water required is make-up water to replace evaporation and spillage.

 WARDJet has found that the use of a good quality water softener in conjunction with a 0.2 absolute final filter to be successful for treatment of water for the intensifier.
 This setup can be used as long as the water from the cutting tank is not being recycled for use through the intensifier.
 In the worst case, if seal life does not seem to be living up to expectations, then a DI or RO system can be installed.